OleHolmNielsen/ITwiki/HPE_Proliant_SmartArray.rst

   => controller slot=0 array B add drives=1I:1:11

-After having added disk drives, the logical drive will be transformed, and this can take a number of hours.
+Having added disk drives, the logical drive will be transformed, and this can take a number of hours.
 After this you can extend the logical drive no. 2 size::

   => controller slot=0 logicaldrive 2 modify size=max